redkerry135/sodakits-krita-themes/README.md

 # sodakits-krita-themes

-hello and welcome to my little collection of themes for [Krita](https://krita.org/en/) that I made!\
+hello, welcome to my little collection of themes for [Krita](https://krita.org/en/) that I made!\
 this is still a heavy work in progress, so not much is here at the moment, and colours will be updated frequently

 ### Installation